BastelPichi/compatibility/4pro2nd.md

 ## Procedure

 ### Step 1.
 Prepare cable
-Connect the UART adapter with the [dashboard cable](#dashboard-cable)).
+Connect the UART adapter with the breakout [dashboard cable](#dashboard-cable).
 Either directly, if you have an adapter with an attached cable, or with DuPont wires otherwise.

 Dashboard cable | UART adapter
 -- | --